-Despite what you might think, not all outcomes of inflation are bad.
+Not all outcomes of inflation are bad.
 In fact, maintaining a healthy rate of inflation is good for the economy.
-Here are five ways inflation positively affects you.
+Here are five positive effects of inflation:

-The opposite of inflation is deflation, which results in lower prices on many things, such as grocery items.
+The opposite of inflation is deflation, which results in lower prices on many things, like grocery items.
 Deflation might sound good on the surface because it increases the value of your money.
 In reality, however, deflation leads to sluggish sales for the grocers and retailers, which in turn impacts the share price of these companies, part of our overall stock market and economy.
-So a little inflation to keep deflation at bay is a good thing.
+A little inflation to keep deflation at bay is a good thing.

 5 Negative Effects of Inflation

 Along with the good, there are also some bad outcomes of inflation.
-Here are five ways inflation negatively impacts the economy.
+Here are five negative effects of inflation: